keu/docs/software/configure-deployment.md

 This mechanism builds your DAGs into a Docker image alongside all other files in your Airflow project directory, including your Python and OS-level packages, your Dockerfile, and your plugins.

 The resulting image is then used to generate a set of Docker containers for each of Airflow's core components.
-Every time you run `astro deploy` via the Astronomer CLI, your DAGs are rebuilt into a new Docker image and all Docker containers are restarted.
+Every time you run `astro deploy` via the Astro CLI, your DAGs are rebuilt into a new Docker image and all Docker containers are restarted.

 Since the image-based deploy does not require additional setup, we recommend it for those getting started with Airflow.